0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

     - Can be located anwyhere in the file after the Index chunk.
     - Being placed last in the file is generally the most convenient for tooling that creates the file.

-Other chunks that contain string references shall store a 32-bit offset into the String Heap chunk content:
+Other chunks that contain StrOffs fields are resolved to absolute `char const*` addresses:

 - The offset to the string is measured from the beginning of the String Heap chunk:
     - The minimum legal 32-bit offset is 8.
     - (Low Level): On parsing the chunk, the string offset is converted into an appropriate address by adding the the address at which the String Heap is located in memory.
 - An offset value of 0 is zero meaning a null refence.
-- An offset value between 1 and 7 is considered error.
+- An offset value between 1 and 7 is considered an error.

 ## Modification File Chunk Types